Disable Single Packs

 Start the game

-Choose Pack Selection
+Choose My Collection and Pack Selection

-Select All ticks all packs owned
+Ticking the check mark for Select All ticks all packs owned per section

 Revert will revert the changes you made this session.
 So if you have previously disabled Vampires and loaded the game like that, clicking on revert will go back to just having Vampires disabled.